parradam/cs/common-sense-dsa/chapter-17.md

 ### Tries

-- A trie is a collection of nodes that point to other notes
+- A trie is a collection of nodes that point to other nodes
 - It is not a binary tree, as a trie node can have any number of child nodes
 - Can be implemented using multiple hash tables
   - A character (such as `*`) can be used to indicate that the end of a word has been reached; this will point to `None` (i.e. there are no further child nodes)